symfony/symfony-docs/book/forms.rst

 data is transferred to the underlying object immediately.
 If you want to persist that data, you simply need to persist the object itself (which already contains the submitted data).

-If the underlying object of a form (e.g. ``Product``) happens to be mapped with the Doctrine ORM, the form framework will use that information - along with the validation metadata - to guess the type of a particular field.

 .. index::
    single: Forms; Embedded forms